Linaro/website/_posts/previous/2015-07-29-five-years-of-linaro-connect.md

 ---
 author: linaro
 categories:
-- Blog
+  - blog
 comments: true
 date: 2015-07-29 23:54:31
+description:
-description: Linaro Connect is celebrating it's fifth anniversary and has evolved into a premiere event for those interested or working with Linux on Arm.
+  Linaro Connect is celebrating it's fifth anniversary and has evolved into a premiere event for those interested or working with Linux on Arm.
+excerpt:
-excerpt: 'Linaro Connect is celebrating it''s fifth anniversary and has evolved into a premiere event for those interested or working with Linux on Arm.  '
+  "Linaro Connect is celebrating it's fifth anniversary and has evolved into a premiere event for those interested or working with Linux on Arm.  "
 layout: post
 link: /blog/five-years-of-linaro-connect/
 slug: five-years-of-linaro-connect
 tags:
   - community
   - connect
   - Connect Events
   - Linaro
   - Linaro Connect
   - Linux on Arm
 title: Five years of Linaro Connect
 wordpress_id: 9056
 ---